Conversion rate benchmarks tell us on average how many leads convert into opportunities.

 - Mobile optimization

 - Website aesthetics

-Also, the conversion rate can vary considerably from industry to industry.
+On top of that, conversion rates can vary considerably from industry to industry.

 So, there are a lot of factors at play when determining what the ultimate conversion rate is.